M66B/FairEmail/docs/FAQ-da-rDK.md

 <a name="faq67"></a>
 **(67) How can I snooze conversations?**

 Multiple select one of more conversations (long press to start multiple selecting), tap the three dot button and select *Snooze ...*.
-Alternatively, in the expanded message view use *Snooze ...* in the message three-dots 'more' menu or the timelapse action in the bottom action bar.
+Alternativt kan *Slumre...* benyttes i den udvidede beskedvisning i trepriksmenuens 'mere'-menu eller tidsforskydningshandlingen i den nederste handlingsbjælke.
 Select the time the conversation(s) should snooze and confirm by tapping OK.
 The conversations will be hidden for the selected time and shown again afterwards.
 You will receive a new message notification as reminder.

 It is also possible to snooze messages with [a rule](#user-content-faq71).